gillesmaire/mychessbaselib/README.md

 In example dir you will find a Qt little project showing some use in Qt with an MVC Model for ChessBaseLib

+## Git Projects

+The git project  for the library is  [here](https://github.com/gillesmaire/mychessbaselib)

+This project is not ended, but tested now

+The project started with SQL base for a new chessbase project is git [here](https://github.com/gillesmaire/myChessBase)

+This second project was started but it was too slow with SQLite base and I started to learn SCID database